openingscience/book/_posts/2013-08-02-open_science_one_term_five_schools_of_thought.md

 Accordingly, this school argues the case for an alternative and faster impact measurement that includes other forms of publication and the social web coverage of a scientific contribution.
 The general credo is:
-As the scholarly workflow is migrates increasingly to the web, formerly hidden uses like reading, bookmarking, sharing, discussing, and rating are leaving traces online and offer a new basis by which to measure scientific impact.
+As the scholarly workflow is migrating increasingly to the web, formerly hidden uses like reading, bookmarking, sharing, discussing, and rating are leaving traces online and offer a new basis by which to measure scientific impact.
 The umbrella term for these new impact measurements